Working with writers as a script editor, I seem to spend just as much time counselling them (like an agony aunt!) as I do talking about writing craft!

 To hit the bull’s eye — that perfect place where your MESSAGE and story go together — you need to take that bravery and get it on the page.
 You can’t shrink away from it, suddenly concerned about inflicting pain or discomfort on your characters, or even on your imagined audience.

+So, take it from this agony aunt.
 As I frequently say to Bang2writers:

 Go for it or GO HOME!